trozware/troz.net-2025/src/books/macos_apps_step_by_step.md

 ---
-title: 'macOS by Tutorials'
+title: 'macOS Apps Step by Step'
 layout: 'layouts/article.njk'
+redirect_from: /books/macos_tutorials/
+draft: false
 ---

 If you're an iOS developer who wants to branch out into creating native macOS apps, this is the book for you!

-The book is available for sale through Gumroad at [macOS by Tutorials][2].
+The book is available for sale through Gumroad at [macOS Apps Step by Step][2].

-If you'd like to check out the start of the book including the table of contents and the first chapter, you can read it online at [macOS by Tutorials Sample][4].
+If you'd like to check out the start of the book including the table of contents and the first chapter, you can read it online at [macOS Apps Step by Step Sample][4].

+This book was previously titled **macOS by Tutorials** and was released in 2022 by [Kodeco][1].
+Since they transferred the rights to me, I have released two updates under the same name, but now it feels like time to move on from the Kodeco naming convention and give it a name that is more part of my brand.
+After considering several options, I put a [poll on Mastodon][5] and **macOS Apps Step by Step** won.

-Version 3.0 - released December 2024 - is fully updated to cover macOS 15 Sequoia & Xcode 16.
+Version 4.0 - released 6th November 2025 - is fully updated to cover macOS 26 Tahoe & Xcode 26.

----

-In April 2022, Kodeco published the first edition of [macOS by Tutorials][1].
-Nothing stays the same in the world of Apple development, so I started to plan an update after WWDC 2023.
-At around that time, Kodceo was going through a transformation from being like a library to being more of an educational institution.
-Their focus was now on multi-modal courses and not on books.
-They have since reversed their stance on publishing, so you can expect to see more Kodeco books in the future.

-Kodeco agreed to transfer the rights of the macOS by Tutorials book to me, since it was out-of-catalog and since then, I have been working on an update which is almost ready for release.
-I had hoped to have it out before WWDC 2024, but real-life has a habit of getting in the way, and that was not possible, so version 2 was released in July 2024.
-In October 2024, Apple released macOS 15 Sequoia and Xcode 16.
-Version 3 of macOS by Tutorials covers changes made in those version of the operating system and development tool.

----
+The major changes in this edition include:

+* A new title!
-Every project in this book has been updated to macOS 15 Sequoia and Xcode 16.
+* All projects updated to include new features introduced in macOS 26 Tahoe and Xcode 26.
+* All projects use *Swift 5 or 6* with *Approachable Concurrency*.
+Swift 5 is still the default in Xcode but I switched all the projects to Swift 6 and made sure that any required changes are documented in the book.
+* The _On This Day_ app has been re-designed to use a more stable `HSplitView` instead of the problematic `NavigationSplitView`.
+* Icons are created using Apple's Icon Composer app.
+* The _MarkWriter_ app uses SwiftUI's `WebView` to display HTML content and adds the ability to work with and edit selected text.

+I hope you enjoy this updated edition of ~~macOS by Tutorials~~ **macOS Apps Step by Step.**

 ![Book cover][i1]